Lula Fetes Democracy A Year After Brazil Capital Riots - UrduPoint

 Lula Fetes Democracy A Year After Brazil Capital Riots

-Tens of thousands of supporters of Lula's defeated election rival, far-right ex-president Jair Bolsonaro, stormed the presidential palace, Congress and Supreme Court that day, trashing the premises and calling on the military to oust the veteran leftist.
+Tens of thousands of supporters of Lula's defeated election rival, far-right ex-president Jair Bolsonaro, stormed Congress, the presidential palace and the Supreme Court that day, trashing the premises and calling on the military to oust the veteran leftist.

 The scenes were eerily reminiscent of the US Capitol invasion in Washington almost exactly two years earlier by supporters of then-president Donald Trump, Bolsonaro's political role model.